 - Create Tests - deliver tests online with a wide variety of question types

-- Teaching with Blackboard - extensive documentation and tutorials for using Blackboard for teaching
+- Teaching and Learning with Blackboard - extensive documentation and tutorials for using Blackboard for teaching

 - Self-paced online workshop on teaching with Blackboard - series of video tutorials to help you get started with building your Blackboard course